scaleoutsystems/digital-pathology-tutorial/README.md

 ![Cell image](image.png)

-## Attaching a client to an existing Reducer
+## Configuring a client to attach to a FEDn network

+The below instructions assume that you have access to a pre-deployed FEDn Network.
+To set up a FEDn network either obtain an account in Scaleout Studio (SaaS) or follow the instructions here to set up the network yourself: https://github.com/scaleoutsystems/fedn.

+### Setting up the client structure and local environment

 Create a folder with the following structure
 ```yaml